Gadsden Purchase

-The first draft was signed on December 30, 1853, by James Gadsden, U.S. ambassador to Mexico, and by Antonio López de Santa Anna, president of Mexico.
+The first draft was signed on December 30, 1853, by James Gadsden, U.S. Minister to Mexico, and by Antonio López de Santa Anna, president of Mexico.
 The U.S. Senate voted in favor of ratifying it with amendments on April 25, 1854, and then sent it to President Franklin Pierce.
 Mexico's government and its General Congress or Congress of the Union took final approval action on June 8, 1854, when the treaty took effect.
 The purchase was the last substantial territorial acquisition in the contiguous United States, and defined the Mexico–United States border.
-The Arizona cities of Tucson and Yuma are on territory acquired by the U.S. in the Gadsden Purchase.
+The Arizona cities of Tucson, Yuma and Tombstone are on territory acquired by the U.S. in the Gadsden Purchase.